-In-house training, or internal training, is a type of corporate training that involves the use of a company’s own expertise and resources.
+In-house trainings, or internal training, is a type of corporate training that involves the use of a company’s own expertise and resources.
 The activity of training employees is carried out by internal staff and employees.
 The training refers to the teaching of work-related skills or knowledge to employees with the aim of improving their efficiency and productivity and the organization as a whole.

-What are the advantages of in-house training?
+What are the benefits of in-house training?

 1. They offer better value for money.

 2. Companies have the ability to customize training to their own needs.

 3. In-house training is more flexible in terms of scheduling.